 Christmas Recipe for Plum Pudding in Calico Cloth

 Family traditions that are handed down from mother to daughter through the generations are hard to beat.
-The Christmas Pudding is one of those favourites that was handed down by my mother, from her mother in Australia and all the way back to England and her grandmother.
-But it is not only the recipe that is special here, it is the ritual that surrounds it from shopping for the ingredients to pouring the custard over the steamed pudding on the day of the feast.
+This Christmas Pudding is one of those favourites that was handed down to me by my mother from her mother in Australia and all the way back to England and her grandmother.
+But it is not only the recipe that is special here—it is the ritual that surrounds it, from shopping for the ingredients to pouring the custard over the steamed pudding on the day of the feast.

 The original plum pudding was made from dried plums or prunes, but the recipe that was created in our family is a mixture of currants, raisins and sultanas.
 It is rich and heavy and flavoured with brandy.
-The recipe doesn't say what size glass to use so this depends on the mood of the cook at the time of making.
+The recipe doesn't say what size glass to use, so that depends on the mood of the cook at the time of making.

 Hanging the Pudding